meker12/commerce-channels.en/help/amazon-sales-channel/managing-listings-by-action.md

 ---
 title: Manage Product Listings by Action
+description: As you manage your Amazon listings, you can apply an action to individual or multiple listings.
 ---

-# Manage Product Listings by Action
+# Manage product listings by action

 The _Product Listings_ page contains several tabs from which you can view the statuses of all of your listings as well as match your products to Amazon listings.